sirprize/dojo-data-model/readme.md

         });
     });

-All the model properties must be defined in `model.props` along with their initial value. `serialize()`, `deserialize()` and `validate()` will only work with properties defined in this object.
+All the model properties and their initial values must be defined in `model.props`. `serialize()`, `deserialize()` and `validate()` will only work with properties defined in this object.

 ### Setting A Property

     model.set('task', 'A new task');

 If no custom setter is defined on an object, performing a `set()` will result in the property value being set directly on the object.
-Check the [dojo/Stateful documentation][dojoStateful] for custom setters if you wish to guard against reserved property and/or method names to avoid collision.
+Check the [dojo/Stateful documentation][dojoStateful] for custom setters if you wish to guard against potential property and/or method name collisions.

 ### Setting Multiple Properties